 According to a paper published in The Lancet by Dr. Wilder Smith, MD, both viruses pick the lock of the ACE2 receptor found in the lower respiratory receptor to gain entry to the body.
 Both have a median incubation time of about five days and the progression to acute respiratory distress syndrome approximately 8–20 days after onset of first symptoms.

 The genetic basis of ACE2 expression and function in different populations is still largely unknown.
-A higher expression of ACE2 increases the risk of infection.
+A downregulation of ACE2 increases the risk of infection and severity.
 Recent research shows there may be variations in expression throughout Asia, suggesting different susceptibility or response to COVID-19 from different populations under similar conditions.

 White Blood Cell and the NF-Kb Pathway Connection to Viral Progression